Beyond Majority Voting: Towards Fine-grained and More Reliable Reward Signal for Test-Time Reinforcement Learning: Related Work

 \section{Related Work}

 \paragraph{RL for LLMs Reasoning.} Reinforcement learning has emerged as a critical paradigm for enhancing the reasoning capabilities of LLMs~\citep{zhang2023cumulative,guo2025deepseek}.
 Recent advancements focus on optimizing learning signals and training strategies.
+From the perspective of action space granularity, recent works have also explored extending single-token optimization to multi-token blocks to capture structural semantics~\citep{xu2026beyond}.
 To improve sample efficiency, \citet{wang2025reinforcement} introduced 1-shot RLVR, which selects high-quality examples based on historical variance to match the efficacy of large-scale training.
 For finer-grained credit assignment, \citet{wang2025beyond} leveraged chain-of-thought entropy to identify critical tokens for targeted policy updates.
 In terms of data curation, \citet{ye2025beyond} proposed the Process Consistency Filter to harmonize noisy signals by filtering samples based on process–outcome consistency.
 Furthermore, employing adversarial strategies, \citet{wu2025rlac} introduced RLAC, where a critic generates verifiable rubrics to guide the generator's optimization.
 Despite these significant strides, most of these methods still rely on substantial amounts of labeled data or ground-truth feedback during training.